-C-3 1/2.
-Writ of execution against real property; perfected lien a.
-A writ of execution against real property of the judgment debtor may be issued by a judge of the Superior Court if the judgment is recorded in the judgment docket of the Superior Court.
+C-4.
+Writ of execution against real property

-- b.
+- a.
+A writ of execution against real property of the judgment debtor may be issued by order of any judge of the Superior Court if the judgment was entered in a part of the Superior Court other than the Special Civil Part of the Law Division or is recorded in the Statewide Judgment Lien Index. - b.
 A writ of execution against real property may be issued only if the judge finds after notice to the debtor and a hearing that the debtor has no remaining personal property from which the judgment can be satisfied. - c.
-A writ of execution against real property shall be treated as a final judgment of the Superior Court, and a sale of property in compliance with the terms of the writ shall vest good title in the purchaser. - d.
-A writ of execution against real property of the judgment debtor that is filed with a collection officer shall perfect the lien against the real property described in the writ or in the instructions to the collection officer from the time it is filed with the collection officer.
+A sale of property in compliance with the terms of the court order and writ shall vest good title in the purchaser.